KankakeeCommunityCollege/recover-newsroom/_posts/2023-05-12-training-available-for-in-demand-career.md

 “Many area repair facilities have reached out about the program, but the extensive credit needs to go to LaBeau Bros. and PACCAR,” Carlson said.

+[**Watch a brief video that summaries the Diesel Technology Program**](https://youtu.be/CRhUL_GEYdw){: target="_blank" rel="noopener"}

 “There’s a lot of opportunity, especially in this area, for this type of career,” said Paul Zens, general manager at LaBeau Bros.
 “There’s not a customer that I have, or somebody else, another business like mine, that’s not constantly looking for diesel technicians.
 It’s a very needed occupation.
 It’s a well-paying occupation and there’s plenty of opportunity out there.
 More opportunity than I think most occupations have.
 Everybody’s hiring.
 They are looking for this type of skillset.
 And there’s just been nothing in this area to develop that skillset.”

 KCC will offer six courses for the program: Diesel Fundamentals; Diesel Brakes; Diesel Electrical; Diesel Steering and Suspension; Diesel Transmissions; and Diesel Engines and Repairs.
 Each class meets for two hours, three days per week over a four-week period.
 The course sequence beings with the fundamentals course.
 The remaining classes are staggered so that another one starts every two weeks.

 Students who enroll will be eligible for financial aid.
-Qualified students can also have the entire cost of the program paid for--including tuition, fees, books and equipment—by the [One Workforce Grant](https://skills.kcc.edu/) offered through the [Calumet Area Industrial Commission](https://calumetareaindustrial.com/oneworkforceprogram).
+Qualified students can also have the entire cost of the program paid for–including tuition, fees, books and equipment—by the [One Workforce Grant](https://skills.kcc.edu/) offered through the [Calumet Area Industrial Commission](https://calumetareaindustrial.com/oneworkforceprogram).
 The [Workforce Investment and Opportunity Act](https://wioa.kcc.edu/) is another source of scholarships for qualified students.

 The lead faculty member at KCC will be Brad Rechkemmer, who has more than 20 years of experience working as an automotive service manager.
 Rechkemmer is also ASE (Automotive Service Excellence) Master Certified, and completed diesel technician training with honors.